phnorwood/learn-terraform-github/README.md

-# Automate Terraform with GitHub Actions
+# Automate Terraform with GitHub

 Note: This repository has moved to [hashicorp-education/learn-terraform-github-actions](https://github.com/hashicorp-education/learn-terraform-github-actions).